cobus-louw/ds_code_challenge/README.md

-# City of Cape Town - Data Science Unit Code Challenge.
+# City of Cape Town - Data Science Unit Code Challenge
 ## Author: Cobus Louw

 This is my submission for the Data Science Unit Code Challenge, for which I applied for the Senior Data Engineering position at The City of Cape Town.
 As such, I have completed questions 1, 2, and 5.
 I opted to use Python for this challenge and packaged the code in a modular structure that makes it easy to reuse and test with unit tests.
 The work in this repository is my own.